-As fellow of a NSF-USC funded program, I worked with teachers to enrich the STEAM curriculum in a middle school comprised of 100% economically disadvantaged students (Los Angeles Unified School District Report, 2011/12).
-My teaching incorporated a guided experiential learning approach through each of the major phases of learning: exposure, experience, expertise, and embedding, as defined by Farkas et al. (2003).
+During my PhD studies, I was a fellow of a NSF-USC funded program.
+At this capacity, I worked with teachers to enrich the STEAM curriculum in a middle school comprised of 100% economically disadvantaged students (Los Angeles Unified School District Report, 2011/12).
+We used a guided experiential learning approach through each of the major phases of learning: exposure, experience, expertise, and embedding (Farkas et al. 2003).
 Above, you will find examples of middle school student work through open-ended design challenges, and hands-on labs.
 (For more information about this fellowship program, click here)

 "DANCE AS MEDICINE" AT LINEAGE PERFORMING ARTS CENTER